Types of Infrared Heating

-Gas-fired, high-intensity heaters are direct-fired, passing an air/gas mixture through a porous, refractory material, which ignites evenly across the surface.
+Gas-fired high intensity heaters are direct-fired and pass a gas-air mixture through a porous matrix refractory material which ignites evenly across the surface.

-This surface is heated to temperatures of 1350°F or above, emitting a large concentration of infrared energy that can be directed anywhere you need heat.
-High-intensity infrared heaters typically operate unvented, so your space will need proper ventilation to dissipate combustion gasses that are released.
+This surface is heated to temperatures of 1350°F or above, emitting a large concentration of infrared radiation that may be directed anywhere heat is desired.
+High intensity heaters typically operate unvented.
+Proper ventilation is necessary to dissipate combustion gases released into the space.

 Infrared Space Heaters

-Infrared space heaters are best for buildings with high ceilings and areas where there is a high demand for heat loads, such as loading docks or bay areas.
+Infrared space heaters are best applied in buildings with high ceilings and areas where there is a high demand for a heat load, such as loading docks or bay areas.

 Infrared Patio Heaters

-Patio heaters are used to provide indoor and outdoor spot heating to restaurant patios, decks, and vestibules.
+Patio heaters are used to provide outdoor spot heating to applications such as restaurant patios, decks, and vestibules.

 Electric infrared heaters produce heat by running an electric current through a high-resistance element.
 They are commonly used in areas where gas is impractical or unavailable.

-Gas-fired infrared heaters are indirectly fired and have a radiating surface between the combustion and intended load.
+Gas-fired infrared heaters are an indirectly fired appliance, and have a radiating surface between the combustion and the intended load.

-A forced-draft system operates under a positive pressure, pushing the products of combustion through the length of the exchanger tubes.
-This type of infrared heater is easy to service and install because all components are housed in one compartment.
-When compared to other tube-heater types, push-tube heaters offer a variety of production, installation and operating benefits.
+A forced draft system operates under a positive pressure, pushing the products of combustion through the length of the exchanger tubes.
+This type of infrared heater is easy to service and install because all of the components are housed in one compartment.
+When compared to other tube heater types, push tube heaters offer a variety of production, installation, and operating benefits.

-A draft-induced tube heater operates under negative pressure, pulling the products of combustion through the length of the exchanger tubes.
-This type of infrared heater offers reliable performance in high-wind applications and sometimes allows for extended vent runs.
+A draft induced tube heater operates under negative pressure pulling the products of combustion through the length of the exchanger tubes.
+This type of infrared heater offers reliable performance in high-wind applications and sometimes can allow for extended vent runs.